DETAILED ACTION

 Rejection of claims 1-6, 8-15, 17-20 under 35 U.S.C.
 101

-The argument that the claims do not recite an abstract idea (see Remarks, pages 10-12) is not found to be persuasive.
-As recited, the claims require determining artifact signals from sample signals, comprising selecting a plurality of sample points, extracting features from the sample points, generating a probability of existence of artifact signals, identifying QRS complexes, extracting features related to the QRS complexes, generating a signal quality index (SQI) by clustering the QRS complexes into first and second clusters and comparing the extracted features corresponding to each QRS complex within the second cluster, determining artifact signals based on the SQI and probability, and when the SQI is below a threshold, determining an onset and offset point of the QRS complex, determining an area of the QRS complex, and determining the QRS complex as valid when an overlap in area between the QRS complex measured from each of the ECG leads exceeds a threshold.
+The argument that the claims do not recite an abstract idea is not found to be persuasive.
+As recited, the claims require determining artifact signals from sample signals, comprising activating an artificial neural network module, determining initial weight and bias factors for the neural network from a pre-trained database, selecting a plurality of sample points, extracting features from the sample points, generating a probability of existence of artifact signals as an output from the neural network, identifying QRS complexes, extracting features related to the QRS complexes, generating a signal quality index (SQI) by clustering the QRS complexes into first and second clusters and comparing the extracted features corresponding to each QRS complex within the second cluster, determining artifact signals based on the SQI and probability, and when the SQI is below a threshold, determining an onset and offset point of the QRS complex, determining an area of the QRS complex, and determining the QRS complex as valid when an overlap in area between the QRS complex measured from each of the ECG leads exceeds a threshold.
 It would be possible to perform the recited features in the human mind using generic computer components.

-For example, a user could use a generic computer and processing equipment to select a plurality of sample points, extract features from the sample points, generate a probability of existence of artifact signals, identify QRS complexes, extract features related to the QRS complexes, generate a signal quality index (SQI) by clustering the QRS complexes into first and second clusters and comparing the extracted features corresponding to each QRS complex within the second cluster, determine artifact signals based on the SQI and probability, and determine a QRS complex as valid based on area comparison.
-See MPEP 2106.04(a)(2)(III)B), explaining that claims encompassing a human performing the steps with a physical aid is still an abstract idea.
+For example, a user could use a generic computer and processing equipment to activate a neural network module, select a plurality of sample points, extract features from the sample points, generate a probability of existence of artifact signals, identify QRS complexes, extract features related to the QRS complexes, generate a signal quality index (SQI) by clustering the QRS complexes into first and second clusters and comparing the extracted features corresponding to each QRS complex within the second cluster, determine artifact signals based on the SQI and probability, and determine a QRS complex as valid based on area comparison.
+See MPEP 2106.04(a)(2)(III)(C), explaining that claims encompassing a computer can still be an abstract idea.

-The argument that the claimed features are integrated into a practical application (see Remarks, pages 13-17) are not found to be persuasive.
+The argument that the claimed features are integrated into a practical application are not found to be persuasive.
 As explained above, the crux of the invention is the data processing performed to determine the signal quality index, which is considered to be the abstract idea of data processing.
 Any alleged improvement is within the abstract idea itself.
-The comparison of the instant claims to Examples 38 and 39 of the USPTO 101 guidance (see Remarks, pages 12-14) is not found to be persuasive, since the claims of this case do not match the fact pattern of the examples cited.
-Examples 38 and 39 were found eligible because even though some of the limitations may be based on mathematical concepts, the mathematical concepts are not recited in the claims, and further the claimed steps are not practically performed in the mind.
-Here, as explained above, it is possible for a user to perform the data analysis required by the claim.

 Therefore, there is no further description, in the claims or the specification, of any particular technology for performing the steps recited in the claim other than generic computer components used in their ordinary capacity as tools to apply the abstract idea.
 Nor does the claimed invention use a particular, or special, machine.
 In other words, the claims “are not tied to any particular novel machine or apparatus” capable of rescuing them from the realm of an abstract idea.